-In this mode, the Ethernet Module's IP Address comes from the IP Address parameter only, and does not use the CAN Network ID for the low octet and does not use IP Address Register to obtain an IP Address from an OCS register.
-In this case the Ethernet Module writes the static IP Address to the 32-bit OCS register indicated by the IP Address Register parameter.
+In this mode, the Ethernet Module's IP Address comes from the IP Address Default Setting only, and does not use the CAN Network ID for the low octet and does not obtain an IP Address from an OCS Register.
+In this case, if an OCS Register is specified, it is written by the Ethernet Module with the static IP Address and is Read Only by the application.